-When David White and Negro Britt ransomed the four members of the Britt's family and Mrs. Fritzpatrick, they were told by the Indians Little Millie Durgan was dead.
+When David White and African Britt ransomed the four members of the Britt's family and Mrs. Fritzpatrick, they were told by the Indians Little Millie Durgan was dead.
 But Britt's wife, Mary, and children stated that Millie was alive.

 Government agents and others for years, made an exhaustive attempt to find her.
 But all efforts failed.